api3dao/oev-docs/docs/reference/oev-network/overview/auction-cycle.md

 on the dAPI proxy and trigger the liquidation event.
 The searcher can only do the price update if they transfer the bid amount to the beneficiary of the dAPI proxy.

+A protocol fee is deducted from the collateral and the remaining collateral is returned to the searcher upon reporting the oracle update.

+if the oracle update is not confirmed, the collateral is slashed.

 8. <b> New auction cycle</b>